EnesErduran/InStockBot_BestBuy/README.md

 ## Running the Bot
-1. Make sure you have [Python 3.9](https://www.python.org/downloads/release/python-390/)
+1. Make sure you have Python
 2. Edit the info.py file with all your information
 3. Navigate to your project directory and run the bot.py script from your preferred environment
 4. Feel free to change the Best Buy links in the bot.py file to any item on bestbuy.com